The recruitment process in more detail

 - We process all applications, shortlisting using a ranking system where those with the most relevant skills and experience are prioritised.

 - When the vacancy closes, the strongest applicants are invited for an initial interview.
 This is a series of telephone interviews where the candidates are scored on key skills.

 - After this, we send a shortlist of the strongest candidates to the employer for interview.

 - Interviews are conducted however the employer would like.
 Some employers choose to do two interviews, set a writing task, etc.

 - Once a candidate is selected, the employer picks a start date and prepares the contract as with any new start.

-- Once the candidate has started, the PRCA come in, enrol them onto the course and assign an assessor who begins setting them work.
+- Once the candidate has started, the PRCA enrol them onto the course and assign a mentor who begins setting them work.

 What costs are involved?